WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/sources.md

-Sources are not currently available.

-Meanwhile you can check the Discord for the sources list.
+Sources are available in the Discord Server, in the #FAQ channel!